-- (a) All single purchases and contracts, except for professional services and except as provided in subsection (c) of this section, in which the amount of expenditure is estimated to be ten thousand dollars or more, shall be made from or let by sealed bids.
-All purchases, except for those for professional services and except as provided in subsection (c) of this section of less than ten thousand dollars, but more than five thousand dollars, shall be substantiated by three written quotations which shall be held as a permanent record for audit and public inspection. - (b) Purchases of professional services estimated to cost ten thousand dollars or more shall be subject to the following requirements: - (1) The Director requiring professional services shall (A)prepare a request for proposals defining the specific services to be delivered by the professional, requiring those responding to set out their professional qualifications, experience and ability to deliver such services, as well as the fee to be charged and containing such other information as may be required by the Director, or (B) prepare a request for qualifications containing a list of services to be provided, requiring those responding to set out their professional qualifications, experience and ability to deliver such services as well as the rates to be charged for each service and containing such other information as may be required by the Director; - (2) The Director shall appoint a committee of three persons, each of whom shall be qualified to judge such proposals by having knowledge, expertise and background in the field or subject matter addressed in the proposals.
+- (a) All single purchases and contracts, except for professional services as provided in subsection (c) of this section, in which the amount of expenditure is estimated to be ten thousand dollars or greater, shall be made from or let by sealed bids.
+All purchases, except for those for professional services and except as provided in subsection (c) of this section of less than ten thousand dollars, but greater than five thousand dollars, shall be substantiated by three written quotations which shall be held as a permanent record for audit and public inspection. - (b) Purchases of professional services estimated to cost ten thousand dollars or more shall be subject to the following requirements: - (1) The Director requiring professional services shall (A)prepare a request for proposals defining the specific services to be delivered by the professional, requiring those responding to set out their professional qualifications, experience and ability to deliver such services, as well as the fee to be charged and containing such other information as may be required by the Director, or (B) prepare a request for qualifications containing a list of services to be provided, requiring those responding to set out their professional qualifications, experience and ability to deliver such services as well as the rates to be charged for each service and containing such other information as may be required by the Director; - (2) The Director shall appoint a committee of three persons, each of whom shall be qualified to judge such proposals by having knowledge, expertise and background in the field or subject matter addressed in the proposals.
 The committee shall review and evaluate such proposals and may, on behalf of the Town, negotiate specific terms, rates and prices with any person who submits a proposal; - (3) The Committee shall, after reviewing such proposals, submit its report and recommendations to the Mayor and the Director along with copies of the proposals.
 The Mayor may accept the committee's recommendation, select one of the other proposals, or reject all proposals.
-If the Mayor selects one of the other proposals or rejects all proposals, he shall document his reason for doing so in writing;

-- (4) Notices for requests for proposals shall be published in accordance with Section 10-8(a) (1) of The Code of Ordinances. - (c) The Town Council may waive the requirements of subsection (a) of this section whenever it deems that such waiver is in the best interests of the Town. - (d) The provisions of subsections (a) and (b) of this section and section 10-8 and section 10-9 of the town ordinances do not apply if a single purchase or contract in excess of ten thousand dollars is made or let based on a bid, either through a competitive bidding process or reverse auction process, received by (1) a federal or state government, (2) a regional governmental entity, including but not limited to the Capital Region Council of Governments; (3) a purchasing consortium of state governments, including but not limited to the Western States Contracting Alliance; or (4) the Connecticut Conference of Municipalities, when such government, governmental entity or purchasing consortium has received such bid through a sealed competitive bidding process and the bidder agrees to offer such goods or professional services at that bid to municipal governments in Connecticut. - (e) The provisions of subsections (a) and (b) of this section and section 10-8 and section 10-9 of the town ordinances do not apply if a single purchase or contract in excess of ten thousand dollars is made or let in connection with a project funding in whole or in part by state or federal funds and (1) the town is required, as a condition of receipt of such funds, to follow state or federal bidding procedures and (2) the Purchasing Agent certifies that such federal or state bidding procedures have been followed.
+If the Mayor selects one of the other proposals or rejects all proposals, he shall document his reason for doing so in writing; - (4) Notices for requests for proposals shall be published in accordance with Section 10-8(a) (1) of The Code of Ordinances. - (c) The Town Council may waive the requirements of subsection (a) or this section whenever it deems that such waiver is in the best interests of the Town. - (d) The provisions of subsections (a) and (b) of this section and section 10-8 and section 10-9 of the town ordinances do not apply if a single purchase or contract in excess of ten thousand dollars is made or let based on a bid, either through a competitive bidding process or reverse auction process, received by (1) a federal or state government, (2) a regional governmental entity, including but not limited to the Capitol Region Council of Governments; (3) a purchasing consortium of state governments, including but not limited to the Western States Contracting Alliance; or (4) the Connecticut Conference of Municipalities, when such government, governmental entity or purchasing consortium has received such bid through a sealed competitive bidding process and the bidder agrees to offer such goods or professional services at that bid to municipal governments in Connecticut.